 The defendant has the burden of proving abandonment.
 Evidence of non-use of the mark for three consecutive years is prima facie evidence of abandonment.
 See 15 U.S.C. § 1127; Abdul-Jabbar v.
 Gen. Motors Corp., 85 F.3d 407, 411-12 (9th Cir.
 1996) (holding that prima facie showing of abandonment creates only a rebuttable presumption of abandonment).
 When the defendant proves the necessary consecutive years of non-use, the burden shifts to the plaintiff to go forward with evidence to prove that circumstances do not justify the inference of intent not to resume use.
 Exxon Corp. v.
 Humble Expl.
 Co., 695 F.2d 96, 99 (5th Cir.
 1983).

 No Ninth Circuit case establishes the standard of proof required to prove abandonment as between “clear and convincing” and “preponderance.”
 See Electro Source, LLC, 458 F.3d at 935 n.2 (noting that defendant, “as the party asserting abandonment, is required to ‘strictly prove’ its claim. . . .
-We do not need to flesh out the contours of the ‘strict proof’ standard because our resolution of this summary judgment appeal rests on the proper legal construction of § 1127.”) (collecting other “strict proof” cases); Grocery Outlet, Inc. v.
+We do not need to flesh out the contours of the ‘strict proof’ standard because our resolution of this summary judgment appeal rests on the proper legal construction of § 1127”) (collecting other “strict proof” cases); Grocery Outlet, Inc. v.
 Albertson’s Inc., 497 F.3d 949, 951 (9th Cir.
 2007) (stating that because appellant waived its challenge to clear and convincing standard, the Ninth Circuit “need not resolve the burden of proof issue”).
 Except for the Federal Circuit’s view that in inter-partes proceedings before the Trademark Trial and Appeal Board preponderance of the evidence is the standard of proof, “all” courts follow a clear and convincing standard of proof of abandonment.
 See McCarthy, supra, § 17:12.

 Revised March 2024